robinlitjens/GoogleTickerInvestor-SVI/README.md

-#GoogleTickerFinanceInvestorSVI
+#GoogleTickerInvestorSVI
-Google Finance Investor SVI (FISVI)
+Google Investor SVI (ISVI)

 These files contain Google Ticker Search when searching for Finance/Investor and include our paper's tickers in the Compustat universe.
 The variable "FISVI" is the raw daily Google Ticker Search for Finance/Investing.
 The variable "FISVI_month" is the monthly Google Ticker Search for Finance/Investing from 2004 to the present to perform fixed scaling per prior research.